kubernetes-sigs/alibaba-cloud-csi-driver/examples/customfuse/README.md

 | Secret (`nodePublishSecretRef`) | Each key → `$key` |
 | mount-proxy (always injected) | `$mountpoint`, `$readOnly` |

+`mountOptions` is listed after `volumeAttributes` for a reason: Kubernetes rejects edits to `spec.csi.volumeAttributes` once a PV exists, while `spec.mountOptions` stays editable.
+So a value you may want to change later — a quota, a cache size — belongs in `mountOptions`, where it also wins over the same key in `volumeAttributes`.

 Common volumeAttributes keys (all optional):

 | Key | Description |